-2. Common Preface (On weekdays-Ferias and Feasts, unless otherwise directed):
+2. Common Preface (On weekdays and feasts, unless otherwise directed):

-It is truly meet and right, our joy and salvation, that we should always, and in all places, give thanks unto thee, O holy Lord, Father Almighty, everlasting God: Through Christ our Lord: by whom the Angels praise thy Majesty, the Dominions adore thee, the Powers tremble before thee; the heavens, the heavenly Virtues, and blessed Seraphim, together sing thy praise; with whom we pray thee to join our humble voices, evermore saying: (And the Sanctus is sung or said.)
+IT is very meet, right, and our bounden duty, that we should at all times, and in all places, give thanks unto thee, O Holy Lord, Father Almighty, Everlasting God: Therefore with Angels and Archangels, and with all the company of heaven, we laud and magnify thy glorious Name; evermore praising thee, and saying: (And the Sanctus is sung or said.)

-3. Preface of Advent (To be sung, at the option of the celebrant, in a Liturgy of the Season of Advent):
+3. Preface of Advent (To be sung, at the option of the celebrant, in Liturgies of the Season of Advent):